SpeakerDecision

 Max

 None of these speakers achieves full range experience which is commonly agreed as 20Hz-20kHz.
-In order to achieve lower lows / deeper bass, we recommend you to pair these with a subwoofer.Visit our Powered Subwoofers section to find out more about the available options.
+In order to achieve lower lows / deeper bass, we recommend you pair these with a subwoofer.
+Visit our Powered Subwoofers section to find out more about the available options.

 Impedance and Sensitivity

-Q750 and Q350 has the same Impedance of 8 ohms but where they differ is the sensitivity levels.
+Q750 and Q350 have the same Impedance of 8 ohms but where they differ is the sensitivity levels.
 Q750 sensitivity is rated at 88 dB and the Q350's is at 87 dB.
-This 1 dB difference makes KEF Q750 a more sensitive speaker compared to KEF Q350, hence will play louder with the same amount of watts.
+This 1 dB difference makes the KEF Q750 a more sensitive speaker compared to KEF Q350, hence will play louder with the same amount of watts.

 Sensitivity